New England States Lesson

 Boston Brown Bread

-3a.
-Divide children into 2 groups of 5 so that each group will make 1 batch of the below recipe.
+*3a.
+Divide children into groups of 4-5 so that each group will make 1 batch of the below recipe.
 Lead children in making Boston Brown Bread.
 They'll do all the measuring and mixing.
 You can tell them the history of the bread found at www.wisegeek.com as you make it.
 Be sure to tell them that this bread is usually steamed rather than baked, but it takes 3 hours to steam the bread and our class/co-op only lasts 2 hours.
 It was also usually made with rye flour since it was more common than wheat flour, but we're using whole wheat flour instead since rye flour isn't plentiful here.
-I will bring Boston Baked Beans that we'll eat with this at the end of co-op. (*While groups rotate, have 1 person clean the bowls.
-As soon as the group arrives, the other person can briefly tell the history of Boston Brown Bread and its ingredients.*)
+I will bring Boston Baked Beans that we'll eat with this at the end of co-op. (*If rotating groups, have 1 person clean the bowls while the groups rotate.
+As soon as the group arrives, the other person can briefly tell the history of Boston Brown Bread and its ingredients.*) (*KONOS Activity 44)

 Boston Brown Bread